ismawno/onyx/README.md

 - [implot](https://github.com/epezent/implot): ImPlot library (optional, can be enabled via `CMake`).

-- [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader): Library for loading `.obj` models.
+- [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader): Library for loading `.obj` meshes.

 **Note:** `CMake` is required to be manually installed in your system.